strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/webpack.md

   // Note: we provide webpack above so you should not `require` it
   // Perform customizations to webpack config config.plugins.push(new webpack.IgnorePlugin(/\/__tests__\//));
-  // Important: return the modified config return config;
+  // Important: return the modified configuration return config;
 };
 ```